 Consider using floating shelves and desks instead of heavy bookcases or a bulky kitchen sideboard.
 Use airy pieces of furniture such as glass-topped tables.

 Since most apartments are box-shaped, use curved shapes in furniture to compliment straight walls, such as a round dining table.

 Multi-purpose furniture works best in small spaces, but be sure to select pieces that are of appropriate size for your apartment.

 These days there is plenty of choice with furniture manufacturers specialising in small-scale furniture which will fit perfectly into your apartment.

-If you have a little nook in your apartment and don’t what to do with it, use it to create an area such as your home office - with floor to ceiling bookshelves on either side of a slim desk to house your computer.
-Make it stylish by adding photo frames in various sizes, a plant or two and other personal touches.
+If you have a little nook in your apartment and don’t what to do with it, use it to create an area like a home office - think floor to ceiling bookshelves on either side of a slim desk.
+Make it stylish by adding photo frames in various sizes, a plant or two, and other personal touches.

-Use the vertical space to add pieces of décor such as pictures and artefacts, although a large piece of art in a room will help anchor together all the pieces in the room.
+Use the vertical space to add pieces of décor such as pictures and art, although a large piece of art in a room will help anchor together all the pieces in the room.

 Use long curtains to create that sense of height with curtain rods close to the ceiling.
-Try and keep the colour of the curtains the same as the walls so that it makes the room look larger.
-Add vertical stripes to drapes in another section of the house in coordinating colours but still maintaining the tone of the walls, to give that area a different look and adding another area in your home.
+Try and keep the colour of the curtains the same as the walls to make the room look larger.
+Add vertical stripes to drapes in another section of the house in coordinating colours, but still maintaining the tone of the walls - giving that area a different look and adding another area in your home.